 Automist in open plan loft conversions

-Homeowners often carry out refurbishment projects in order to create living spaces which look and feel better.
+Homeowners often carry out refurbishment projects to create living spaces that look and feel better.
 Unfortunately, modern layouts are often at odds with the fire safety requirements of Building Regulations: the guidance encourages either unattractive compartmentation or costly and disruptive sprinkler systems.
 Automist can be used as a more convenient alternative to sprinklers to meet Building Regulations and is particularly suitable in loft conversions where the ground floor has an open plan layout.

 No costly tank or water supply upgrade required